 SourceForge.net Logo

-Superficial is a fresh approach to design and coding of GUI applications.
+Superficial is a fresh approach to design and coding of GUI applications that bridges the gap between general concepts such as Model-View-Controller (MVC) and widget toolkits such as Java Swing,

-Bridging the gap between architectural concepts such as Model-View-Controller and widget toolkits such as Java Swing, Superficial's novel conceptual approach offers practical resolutions to key issues in construction and management of GUI applications.
+Superficial's novel conceptual approach offers practical resolutions to key issues in construction and management of GUI applications, covering much of the same ground as the now-inactive JSR 295 and JSR 296.

+Superficial provides a powerful solution for data binding and application construction.
 Applications can be developed using Superficial with such features 'out of the box' as

 • concise, semi-declarative definition of widget layouts